-Ignatius of Loyola arrives in Paris on the 2nd of February 1528, alone and on foot.
-I came to Paris on 27 June 2019, by aeroplane.
+Ignatius of Loyola arrived in Paris on the 2nd February 1528, alone and on foot.
+I arrived on 27th June 2019, by aeroplane.
 A French Jesuit collected me by car.
 We drove through the busy traffic in the city and arrived at the Jesuit community at the Centre Sèrves, in the 6th Arrondissement.
 Ignatius arrived at the Latin Quarter, now the 5th Arrondissement.
-Standing in front of the Collège Sante-Barbe, this limping man found himself surrounded by students and teachers, merchants, and monks.
+Standing in front of the Collège Sante-Barbe, this limping man found himself surrounded by students and teachers, merchants and monks.
 Here Ignatius lived here for seven years.
-It’s about a twenty-five-minute walk between these two places if one is quick on the feet.
+It’s about a twenty-five-minute walk between these two places if one is quick on foot.

 Thank you to Andy Nguyen SJ for this contribution to our Erromeria Pilgrimage.
 Andy is an Assistant Priest at the Jesuit Parish of Our Lady of the Way, North Sydney, and the Ecclesial Assistant to NSW Christian Life Community.
 He is also an architect and liturgist, with particular interest in design of sacred space for greater participation in liturgical worship.